-Under the instant asset write-off, eligible businesses can claim an immediate deduction for the business portion of the cost of an asset in the year the investment is first used or installed ready for use.
+Eligible firms can claim an immediate deduction for the business portion of the cost of an asset in the year it is first utilised or installed ready for use under the instant asset write-off.

-- multiple assets as long as the cost of each individual purchase is less than the relevant threshold
+- multiple assets are allowed as long as the total cost of each transaction is less than the relevant threshold

 - new and second-hand purchases.